We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Certain types of archaeological surveys, assessments, heritage statements and general heritage services and management plans will be needed based on the archaeological requirements of the local council and broader UK law.
 More often than not, archaeological services will consist of an archaeological surveyor conducting desk-based research to uncover any existing archaeological data about the site.
 The archaeologist would then physically attend the development site for a visual inspection of all areas, making a record of all heritage assets present.

 The average archaeology survey is split into two primary approaches: the surface survey and the geophysical survey.
-As the name suggests, the surface survey focuses on any and all archaeological features identified at surface level at any area of the site.
+As the name suggests, the surface survey focuses on any and all archaeological features identified at the surface level in any area of the site.
 It also gives an indication of potential archaeological issues and partly or completely buried archaeological remains below the surface of the ground, leading to the need for a geophysical survey if the preliminary desk-based study didn’t retrieve evidence of below-ground archaeological remains.
 Over the course of geophysical surveys, highly specialised equipment using ground penetrating radar (GPR) technology sends radio waves into the ground, determining the presence of underground objects by how far the waves reflect backwards towards the device.

 Depending on the necessity and the specifications of the site and project – and the outcome of the desk-based research and the visual site inspection – an archaeology survey may also include techniques to gauge the effect buried archaeological remains have on the development that involves aerial photography, conjunction with the National Grid, contours, earthworks, existing building plans, site discovery and evaluation, and methods relating to contour or walkover surveys.
 Immediately after the assessment, an archaeology report will be created by the archaeological surveyor to detail the nature of the survey, findings from the site, and recommendations that will mitigate any overlap between the development and present historic assets, all compiled as a set of project management plans.